Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Hydrodynamics in the Probe Limit

 \subsection{Broken Superfluid}

 When a symmetry is explicitly broken the current associated to the symmetry is no longer conserved.
 If the explicit symmetry breaking is sufficiently small and occurs in a background where the symmetry is also spontaneously broken the breaking is said to be pseudo-spontaneous and the system will contain massive (and damped) pseudo-Goldstone bosons \cite{Burgess:1998ku}.
-We shall consider the hydrodynamics related to pseudo-spontaneous $U(1)$ symmetry breaking and will, to this end, express the equation for the $U(1)$ charge current as
+In this section the superfluid hydrodynamics presented above will be considered in a novel setting; namely, by including the effects of explicit $U(1)$ symmetry breaking the hydrodynamic framework will be appropriate for pseudo-spontaneous $U(1)$ symmetry breaking.
+To this end, we express the equation for the $U(1)$ charge current as

-where $\Gamma$ is the charge relaxation rate and $m$ is related to the symmetry breaking parameter.
-The pseudo-Goldstone $\varphi$ vanishes at equilibrium.
-The term proportional to the charge relaxation, however, contributes even at equilibrium.
-To circumvent this one may either assume that the relaxation time is so long that such contributions may be ignored, or only consider this term in fluctuations of the charge current.\footnote{One possibility to realise the second option is by considering a driven system.} In order for the fluctuations of the charge current to be long-lived we in general assume $\Gamma$ and $m$ to be sufficiently small.
+where $\Gamma$ is the charge relaxation rate and $m$ is related to the mass of the pseudo-Goldstone $\varphi$.\footnote{For compactness we continue to use $\varphi$ to denote the pseudo-Goldstone boson.} We consider equation \eqref{chargeNonCons} at the level of fluctuations around thermal equilibrium.
+In order for the fluctuations of the charge current $J^\mu$ to be long-lived we in general assume $\Gamma$ and $m$ to be sufficiently small.

 An additional phenomenon which may affect the Goldstone bosons is phase relaxation, which enters the Josephson relation as a damping term and may appear independently of the explicit symmetry breaking.
 The relaxed superfluid Josephson relation takes the form